Research

 Microcrack Damage Observations via Acoustic Emission

 Hydraulic fracturing is a common practice in several industries and environments, including energy production using enhanced geothermal systems, hydrocarbon extraction from unconventional oil and/or gas reservoirs, and mining and civil engineering excavation methods.
-Understanding damage related to the coalesced fractures induced by hydraulic fracturing and the surrounding material is fundamental when efforts to predict material and system behavior is sought.
-Inducing fracture networks in rock can create large amounts of microcracking in surrounding regions that are not connected to the wellbore.
-The degree of microcracking can vary depending on fluid, rock type, stress/temperature boundary conditions, as well as inherent material properties and heterogeneities.
+Understanding damage associated with coalesced fractures induced by hydraulic fracturing and the surrounding material is fundamental for predicting material and system behavior.
+Inducing fracture networks in rock can create extensive microcracking in surrounding regions not connected to the wellbore.
+The degree of microcracking can vary depending on the fluid, rock type, stress/temperature boundary conditions, and inherent material properties and heterogeneities.
 Regions of rock containing microcracks near coalesced macro-scale fractures can behave differently than the original matrix material due to the permanent structural changes.
-Understanding of how the coalesced fractures can interact with the surrounding rock containing microcracks requires the characterization of damage in terms of physical property evolution.
+Understanding how coalesced fractures interact with the surrounding rock containing microcracks requires characterizing damage in terms of physical property evolution.

 Linking Physical Measurements with Imaging

 The use and integration of many physical measurements is crucial for understanding the impact of changing boundary conditions.
-For example, acoustic emissions observed throughout a laboratory fracture test can provide an immense amount of information regarding the microcracking processes and damage, but the nature of the coalesced fracture, it’s roughness, conductivity, or opening width is not readily captured with the AE method.
+For example, acoustic emissions observed throughout a laboratory fracture test can provide an immense amount of information regarding the microcracking processes and damage, but the nature of the coalesced fracture, its roughness, conductivity, or opening width is not readily captured with the AE method.
 Other geophysical or imaging techniques must be integrated to provide a full characterization of the deformation.
 Conversely, using CT images alone will not describe the progressive nature of the fracturing process.
-This research studies the integration of many physical measurements and imaging techniques for an enhanced understanding of fracture development and interaction with existing discontinuities and matrix material.
+This research examines the integration of multiple physical measurements and imaging techniques to enhance understanding of fracture development and its interactions with existing discontinuities and the matrix material.

 Influence of Damage on Permeability